-Why Healthcare Organizations Must Prioritize Data Readiness
+Why Healthcare Organizations Must Prioritize Data Readiness in 2025

 The Importance of Assessing Your Data Landscape

-A comprehensive data assessment allows organizations to:
+Beginning with a comprehensive data assessment allows organizations to:

 Key Areas to Evaluate in a Data Assessment